Hela Apparel Holdings

-Hela Apparel Holdings PLC branded as Hela Clothing is a holding company in Sri Lanka that is engaged in the apparel industry.
-The company supplies to a number of brands such as Tommy Hilfiger, Calvin Klein, and Michael Kors.
-Hela Apparel Holdings operates four design centres in Sri Lanka, the United States, France and the United Kingdom.
-The company have eleven manufacturing plants, seven in Sri Lanka, and two each in Ethiopia and Kenya.
-The company is one constituent of the S&P Sri Lanka 20 Index since June 2022.
+Hela Apparel Holdings PLC, branded as Hela Clothing, was a holding company in Sri Lanka that was engaged in the apparel industry.
+The company supplied a number of brands such as Tommy Hilfiger, Calvin Klein, and Michael Kors.
+Hela Apparel Holdings operated four design centres in Sri Lanka, the United States, France and the United Kingdom.
+The company had eleven manufacturing plants, seven in Sri Lanka, and two each in Ethiopia and Kenya.
+It was a constituent of the S&P Sri Lanka 20 Index from June 2022.
+In August 2026, the company filed for a court-ordered winding up after its board concluded that it and its main subsidiaries were unable to pay their debts amid continuing liquidity constraints.

 History

 Hela Clothing (Pvt) Ltd was incorporated in 1991.
 The Fielding Group was the initial owner of the company.
 British entrepreneur Dominic McVey invested in Hela Clothing in 2013.
 Sri Lankan business executive Dian Gomes was hired by McVey to lead the company.
 By 2017, the company was incurring sizeable overheads and facing cash flow constraints.
 The company was forced to expand into Ethiopia and Kenya.
 Gomes wanted to raise capital by either infusing capital from existing shareholders or diluting 30% of ownership to raise US$10 million from outside investors.
 Gomes's relationship with McVey was strained when Gomes wanted to suspend the annual management fee of US$1 million to the investment firm Ellestone Apparel, a company headed by McVey.
-In 2019, Gomes resigned from the company and McVey divested significantly his stake.
+In 2019, Gomes resigned from the company and McVey divested much of his stake.
 An investor consortium infused US$10 million into the company's capital in November 2018.

 Hela Clothing appointed A. R. Rasiah as the new chairman of the company in December 2018.
 Hela Apparel Holdings (Pvt) Ltd was founded in 2018 and was listed on the Colombo Stock Exchange in 2022 through an initial public offering (IPO).
-The IPO was intended to offer 20% of the stake of the company and raise the capital of LKR4 billion.
-The IPO was the largest issue since 2011.
+The IPO offered 20% of the company and was intended to raise LKR4 billion.
+It was the largest issue on the exchange since 2011.
 The IPO was oversubscribed 5.4 times and received applications worth LKR21.8 billion.